aerni/statamic-livewire-forms/README.md

 > **Good to know:** Future releases of this addon will likely introduce breaking changes to your views.
 In that case, you will have to manually update your views according to the changes.

 ### Field Views

-Each field will load the view by its type by default.
-For example, a `subscription` field of `type: radio`, will load the `radio.blade.php` view.
+By default, each field will load the view by its type.
+For example, a `subscription` field of `type: radio` will load the `radio.blade.php` view.

 Sometimes you may want to load a different view for a given field, like a fancy radio button group for selecting a subscription.
 Field views are autoloaded by the field's handle.
 In this example, you can simply create a `subscription.blade.php` view under the theme's `fields` folder to autoload your custom view.

-You may also manually override a field's view by adding `view: {the_name_of_the_view}` to the field's config in the blueprint.
+You may manually override a field's view by adding `view: {the_name_of_the_view}` to the field's config in the blueprint.

 ## Components

-Sometimes you need more control over your form.
+Sometimes, you need more control over your form.
 For instance, if you want to dynamically populate a select field's options.
 There are a couple of concepts that help you customize your form experience.

+#### Creating a component

 Get started by creating a new component.
 The following example will create a new form component in `app/Livewire/ContactForm.php`